almostengr/almostengrwebsite/docs/index.md

 ## Blog Technology

-Information about the technology that I use to run this blog is available on the [Uses](/uses#this-website-and-blog) page of this website.
+Information about the technology that I use to build and run this blog is available on the [Uses](/uses#this-website-and-blog) page of this website.